mbarriola/accrediationYieldDemo/accreditation/README.txt

 Developed using Eclipse and Java 14
-Some of the dependencies in the pom are there because I was running on java > 11 For simplicity in the demo there is a single maven module that includes the web, Eureka and microservice.
+Some of the dependencies in the pom are there because I was running on java > 11 Important!!!!
+For simplicity in the demo there is a single maven module that includes the web, Eureka and microservice.
 In a more realistic scenario each component will have its own module.
 For a more complex system we would also consider introducing an API gateway if needed.